 Two types of credit cards with benefits on gas purchases

-There are typically two different types of credit cards with gas rewards:
+There are typically 2 different types of credit cards with gas rewards:

 - Credit cards that provide you with perks like cash back or rewards points when you fill up your tank at almost any gas station across Canada.